 Private limited company

-A company falls under this when it has following features
+Private limited company formation – A company falls under private limited company when it has the following features

 - Owned by a private owner

 - Have 2 members or 2 directors minimum and 50 to 200 members maximum

 - Every shareholder is responsible for his share capital

 - The public cannot donate to its share capital

 - Minimum paid-up capital is 1 Lakhs and maximum extended time to time

 The Pvt.
 Ltd company formation or a registration in the Ministry of Corporate Affairs can be done as limited by share or limited by Guarantee.
 Most people prefer a company limited by shares because of the ideal legal structure and profit.